dcsync/pycobalt/README.md

 technically only necessary if your script uses callbacks (for aliases, events, etc).

-PyCobalt uses stdout and stdin to communicate with Cobalt Strike.
-Try not to write to stdout (`print`) or read from stdin (`input`) in a PyCobalt script.

-If your script has parser errors Cobalt Strike won't show anything in the script console.
-Fatal runtime exceptions will show up in the script console.
+Fatal runtime exceptions and Python parser errors will show up in the script console.

 PyCobalt includes the following modules: